MaartenGr/BERTopic/docs/faq.md

 have data that contains a lot of noise, for example, HTML-tags, then it would be best to remove them.
 HTML-tags typically do not contribute to the meaning of a document and should therefore be removed.
 However, if you apply topic modeling to HTML-code to extract topics of code, then it becomes important.

+## **I run into issues running on Apple Silicon.
+What should I do?**
+Apple Silicon chips (M1 & M2) are based on the ARM64 (aka [AArch64](https://apple.stackexchange.com/questions/451238/is-m1-chip-aarch64-or-amd64), not to be confused with AMD64).
+There are known issues with upstream dependencies for this architecture, for example [numba](https://github.com/numba/numba/issues/5520).
+You may not always run into this issue, depending on the extras that you need.

+One possible solution to this is to use [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), which allows you to setup a Linux-based environment.
+To run BERTopic effectively you need to be aware of two things:

+- Make sure to use a Docker image specifically compiled for ARM64
+- Make sure to use `volume` instead of `mount-bind`, since the latter significantly reduces I/O speeds to disk

+Using the pre-configured [Data Science Devcontainers](https://github.com/b-data/data-science-devcontainers) makes sure these setting are optimized.
+To start using them, do the following:

+- Install and run Docker
+- Install `python-base` or `python-scipy` [devcontainer](https://github.com/b-data/data-science-devcontainers)
+- ℹ️ Change PYTHON_VERSION to 3.11 in the `devcontainer.json` to work with the latest version of Python 3.11 (currently 3.11.8)
+- Open VS Code, build the container and start working
+- Note that data is persisted in the container
+    - When using an unmodified devcontainer.json: work in `/home/vscode` which is the `home` directory of user `vscode`
+    - Python packages are installed to the home directory by default.
+This is due to env variable `PIP_USER=1`
+    - Note that the directory `/workspaces` is also persisted